GoogleChrome/web.dev/src/site/content/en/mini-apps/what-are-super-apps/index.md

 date: 2021-01-19
 # updated: 2021-09-24
 description: |
-  This article introduces the concept of super apps and presents the major players.
+  This chapter introduces the concept of super apps and presents the major players.
 tags:
   - mini-apps
 ---